eunhee-park/test/README.md

 # test
-The second line writtne in the github.com
+The second line written in the github.com